 In the public sector, landscape architects tend to work for environmental agencies, local authorities and government agencies.
 There are also opportunities within voluntary organisations.

 In the private sector, landscape architects are largely employed by architect and landscape architect companies, or by companies specialising in landscape engineering.

 Look for job vacancies at:

-A number of recruitment agencies specialising in architecture, environment and construction advertise vacancies for landscape architects.
-These include:
+Recruitment agencies specialising in architecture, environment and construction, include:

 After successfully completing an accredited undergraduate or postgraduate course you'll be eligible for Licentiate Membership of the LI.

 This is followed by a period of mentored experience, which is carried out while you work, as part of the Pathway to Chartership (P2C).
 Successful completion of the P2C leads to chartered status and full membership of the LI.

 Once you have full membership, you'll be known as a Chartered Member of the Landscape Institute and can use the letters CMLI after your name.

 The P2C develops your knowledge, understanding and professionalism in landscape architecture and ensures that you have the required competencies for chartered status.

-When you become chartered you are required to carry out a minimum of 25 hours of continuing professional development (CPD) a year.
+When you become chartered, you're required to carry out a minimum of 25 hours of continuing professional development (CPD) a year.
 This can be gained in a variety of ways and the LI has details of CPD days and other useful events on its website.
 For those at the top of the profession, there is the opportunity to apply for Fellowship-level membership with the LI.

 With substantial experience and strong commercial awareness, you may progress to leading consultancy roles, become a partner in private practice, or set up your own business.
 To be successful in private practice, you'll need a good client and contact base as well as excellent experience, knowledge and skills.

 Lecturing at higher education institutions is an alternative career option, or possibly something you could pursue part time to complement other work.